 An Electronic Funds Transfer (EFT) is an automatic withdrawal that is made from your bank account each month.
-To set up this option you will need to provide a voided check from either a savings or checking account.
-EFT withdrawals are made on or about the ninth of every month for the month they are covering.
+To setup EFT payments, call 1-877-774-7265 or visit your member portal at MyBlueKCMA.com.
 If your EFT rejects two months in a row, your payment option will be changed to Direct Pay and you will begin receiving invoices.